 It was described as a low profile, distortion-free goggle that provided a crisp, clear view.
 It had no curvature, was unbreakable, had an ingenious hinge-buckle for easy adjustment or replacement of straps.

-Many of GH Sports customers have been calling frantic to purchase what stock we had remaining and to find an exact replacement for the iconic Compy Goggle.
+Many GH Sports customers called us frantic to purchase what stock we had remaining and to find a replacement for the iconic Compy Goggle.

 Then in August 2020, Water Gear made Compy Fanatics swim happy once again with the re-launch of their COMPETITION I goggle.
 We could not be more thankful.